-The term “510 thread" was first coined by Joyetech, the original manufacturer of the eGo-T battery.
-This was one of the first vape pen batteries on the market and is still widely used today.
-It was named after the ten 0.5 mm threads featured on the tanks that are compatible with these vape batteries.
+The term “510 Thread" or "5 10 Thread" was first coined by Joyetech, the original manufacturer of the eGo-T battery.
+This was one of the first 510 threaded vape pen batteries on the market and is still widely used today.
+It was named after it's ten 0.5 mm internal/external threading.
+510 thread compatible internal/external threading is now widely featured on the majority of oil cartridges, e-cig juice tanks, atomizers, and other items that are now compatible with these vape pen batteries.
 Today, this 0.5 mm threading is standardized, but it doesn’t necessarily need to have ten threads to be considered 510 compatible.

-A 510 thread vaporizer battery is technically any battery with a compatible 510 threaded atomizer, which happens to be the vape industry standard for almost all atomizers and tanks.
-The recent introduction to readily available oil cartridges has made these small 510 thread batteries a hot commodity!
+A 510 thread vaporizer battery is a unique type of battery that is only compatible with 510 threaded atomizers and other attachments, which happens to be the vape industry standard for almost all atomizers and oil tanks on the market these days.
+The recent introduction to readily available oil cartridges has made these discreet 510 thread batteries a hot commodity!

-510 thread vape is often used in reference to the entire device and all components, including the tank.
+A 510 thread vape is often used in reference to the entire device and all safely attached components, including the 510 thread atomizer.
 510 thread battery refers specifically to the power source.
-Oil cartridges and vape tanks generally come pre-filled with nicotine, cannabis or CBD essential oils.
-There are also refillable and reusable atomizer cartridges available that can be filled with your own desired blend.
+Retail 510 thread oil cartridges and vape tanks will generally come pre-filled with nicotine, cannabis, CBD and essential oils.
+There are also refillable and reusable atomizers and oil cartridges available that can be filled with your own desired blend.

-Originally 510 Thread batteries were generally much heavier, and all pen-shaped, which is still arguably the most popular way to vape today.
-But new technology and the need for increased power caused the battery industry to rapidly evolve.
-Batteries now take on a variety of styles and shapes, such as pens, mods and box battery devices They do have look like the older style 510 thread batteries, only smaller.
+Originally, 510 Thread batteries were manufactured with heavier materials, and mainly all pen-shaped steel cylinders, which is still arguably the most popular vape pen style today.
+But new technology and the need for increased power and decreased weight caused the 510 thread battery industry to rapidly evolve.
+510 thread batteries now take on a variety of styles and shapes, such as vape pens, vape keychain mods, heavy vape mods, and lightweight box shaped vape batteries.

-eGo and EVOD batteries – These style of batteries were one of the first devices used in conjunction with todays ever popular vape cartridge tanks.
-They are usually dual-threaded to accommodate classic eGo/EVOD/Vision style 510 threaded atomizers. eGo/EVOD/Vision batteries have a firing button, some models include LED lights when the button is activated.
+eGo Style 510 thread batteries – These style of batteries were one of the first devices used in conjunction with todays ever popular vape cartridge tanks.
+They are usually dual-threaded to accommodate classic eGo/EVOD/Vision style 510 threaded atomizers.
+Mostly all eGo/EVOD/Vision batteries have utilize a power button, some models include LED indicator lights when the button is activated.
 Charging of the batteries vary by device.
 Generally charging is achieved by using a compatible 510 threaded USB charging unit.
-Some batteries may feature a built-in micro USB charging port, some require a top screw on USB charger which makes a very reliable and solid connection for extended battery life.
+Some batteries may feature a built-in micro USB charging port, some require a top screw on USB charger which makes a very reliable and solid connection.

 Classic Pen Style Batteries – This was the original upgrade in 510 batteries.
-The batteries were a much slimmer and lightweight pen style battery that were about the same width as the average oil cartridge.
-Some newer model pens are draw activated, which means you don’t have to push a button to vape.
+The new 510 thread batteries are a much slimmer and lightweight pen battery.
+They were intended to be about the same diameter as the standardized oil cartridge.
+Some newer model 510 batteries are draw activated, which means you don’t have to push a button to vape.
 These auto-draw pens are easy to operate, but are not known for their power.
-The majority of today's 510 thread pen batteries utilize buttons to operate, and often have LED indicator lights.
-Upgraded models have built in pre-heat functions that will prep whatever medium that is being used for a smoother taste!
-These also may have variable voltage settings that can be changed via the button or a twist dial.
+They are usually associated with disposable vape pens The majority of today's favorite 510 thread pen batteries utilize buttons to operate, and often have LED indicator lights.
+Upgraded models have built in pre-heat functions that will prep whatever medium that is being used for a smoother taste and better draw!
+Most have variable voltage settings that can be changed via a few clicks of the power button or a twist dial.

-Small Box Mod Batteries – The newer style of 510 thread batteries look similar to the larger mech-mods, but are usually much smaller, lighter and more compact for discretion.
-They have the standard 510 threads and sometimes utilize strong magnetic adapters that let you to easily connect your cartridge or other atomizing device.
-These devices are usually able to be personalized to the user.
-These batteries are a little more expensive, but well worth the cost!
+Small Box 510 Thread Batteries – Another new style of 510 thread battery looks similar to the larger mod box batteries, but are usually much smaller, lighter and more compact for discretion.
+They have the standard 510 threads and sometimes utilize strong magnetic adapters to easily connect your cartridge or other atomizing device.
+Some of these 510 thread batteries are able to be personalized to the users interests.
+These 510 vape batteries are customer favorites and well worth giving a try!

 E-pipe style Batteries – These 510 thread batteries resemble a tobacco pipe.
-Normally, the manufacturers tries to keep the look and style of the pipe battery very classy.
-Some vape enthusiasts like this style because the vaping action emulates the sensation of “hitting a bowl”.
-Many pipe style 510 thread batteries use strong magnetic adapters that can easily swap between cartridges if desired.
+Normally, the manufacturer tries to keep the look and style of the 510 thread pipe battery very classy.
+Some vape enthusiasts like this style because the vaping action emulates the experience of “holding a bowl”.
+Many pipe style 510 thread batteries use strong magnetic adapters that can easily swap between oil cartridges if desired.

-Printed/Etched Style Pen Batteries - These 510 threaded batteries are basically the same as a standard 510 Thread pen battery, but graphics are added to the pen body and/or stem via printing or etching processes.
-Over the printed graphics, the pen batteries normally have special coating that resists against skin oils that could cause the graphics to wear much faster.
-When batteries are etched, the graphics are engraved into the 510 thread battery, and will usually last for the life of the battery.
+Printed/Etched Style Pen Batteries - This 510 thread battery style has all of the same basic components as any standard 510 thread pen battery.
+However, graphics are added to the pen body via a printing or etching processes.
+Over the printed graphics, the pen batteries normally have special coating that resists against skin oils that could cause the graphics to wear prematurely.
+When batteries are etched, the graphics are engraved in the body of the battery and will usually last for the life of the battery.